gzSoares/Dark-Light-Telegram-Theme/README.md

 Only tested in GNOME.
-Enjoy!
+Enjoy it!